 There is little authenticated information about Joseph Holmes prior to his coming to Winchester, Virginia.
 He is reputed to have been born at Ballykelly, Northern Ireland, on August 22, 1746.
 (Ballykelly is East of Londonderry on the road to Limavaddy and close to Lough Foyle.)
 His father, Hugh Holmes, is said to have owned an estate of 400 acres there.
 Many of the books about Winchester in its early days mention Joseph Holmes.
-Cartmell, Shenandoah Valley Pioneers and Their Descendants, lists the Vestrymen of Frederick Parish in 1764, among them being Edward Snickers and Joseph Holmes (p.
-181), and refers to the latter as "the Deputy-Commissioner General of Prisoners," (p.
+Cartmell, Shenandoah Valley Pioneers and Their Descendants, list the Vestrymen of Frederick Paris in 1764, among them being Edward Snickers and Joseph Holmes (p.
+181) and refers to the latter as "the Deputy-Commissioner General of Prisoners," (p.
 271).
 "The November Court 1784, Joseph Holmes produced his commission as Lieutenant Colonel and at the May Court 1785 was sworn as Sheriff," (p.
 90).
-"Upon the petition of Joseph Holmes, Gent. and others, merchants in the Borough of Winchester, that they may have a portion of public ground assigned them for the purpose of building a Tobacca Warehouse, ordered that. . .Robert Mackey. . .be appointed to lay off on the public lot adjoining Water Street, 100 feet square for the purpose aforesaid, and that the said land is "(p, 140).
+"Upon the petition of Joseph Holmes, Gent. and others, merchants in the Borough of Winchester, that they may have a portion of public ground assigned them for the purpose of building a Tobacca Warehouse, ordered that...Robert Mackey...be appointed to lay off on the public lot adjoining Water Street, 100 feet square for the purpose aforesaid, and that said land is vested in Joseph Holmes...Trustees for the purpose aforesaid..." (p.
+140).
 Water Street is now called Boscawen Street.
 It got its original name because the Town Run frequently overflowed it and made it impassable (The Streets of Winchester, Garland R. Quarles, p.
 18).

-A compilation by Hammond Hunter in 1910, lits 13 children of Joseph Holmes and Rebecca Hunter--three named Joseph, two of whom died in infancy.
-Joseph Holmes, the father, left no will, but the administration of his considerable state took several years and there are numerous documents in the County Court House records in Winchester.
+A compilation by Hammond Hunter in 1910, lists 13 children of Joseph Holmes and Rebecca Hunter - three named Joseph, two of whom died in infancy.
+Joseph Holmes, the father, left no will, but the administration of his considerable estate took several years and there are numerous documents in the County Court House records in Winchester.
 An inventory and appraisement of his personal estate taken at his "Grove Farm" on the 22nd day of January, 1793, lists household furnishings, horses, wagons and "1 pair sulky wheels."
 A fascinating list of his books includes such subjects as ancient history, military regulations, surveying, "family Phisic," Virginia justice, Blackstone's Commentaries and a Greek Testament.
 (Fred.
 Co.
-Will Ek.
-6, Pt.
-1, pp. 176-186.)
-His wife, Rebecca Hunter Holmes, was made guardian of Andrew H. Holmes, their only minor child.

-(Fred.
-Co.
 Will Bk.
 7, pp. 1-24).
-The total value of his slaves was L972, one third taken out for Mrs. Holmes' portion.
-The others were allotted to his children, Hugh Holmes, David Holmes, Miss Eliza Holmes, Miss Rebecca Holmes, Miss Nancy Holmes, Miss Gertrude Holmes, Joseph Holmes and Andrew Hunter Holmes.
+The total value of his slaves was 972, one third taken out for Mrs. Holmes' portion.
+The others were allotted to his children, Hugh Holmes, David Holmes, Miss Eilisa Holmes, Miss Rebecca Holmes, Miss Nancy Holmes, Miss Gertrude Holmes, Joseph Holmes and Andrew Hunter Holmes.
 (Fred.
 Co.
-Will Ek.
+Will Bk.
 6, Pt.
 1, p.
-79)
+79).